 - Database Storage: Web applications need databases to store data so that developers can access it later.
 That is why you should be familiar with relational databases.
 You should also know how to design and manipulate a database.

 - GitHub: If you’re from the tech world, then you must have heard of GitHub.
-With GitHub, you can manage the changes made to an application, documents, code, and other information.
 Having a GitHub profile will make you look more professional.
 Most recruiters like to have a look at their candidates’ GitHub profiles to analyze their skills and achievements.

-- Web Architecture: As a full-stack developer, you’re expected to know the nitty-gritty of web architecture.
-Knowledge of web architecture becomes important because the day-to-day responsibilities include structuring the code, structuring data into databases, and categorization of files.
+- Web Architecture: Knowledge of web architecture becomes important because the day-to-day responsibilities include structuring the code, structuring data into databases, and categorization of files.

 - Soft Skills: Apart from technical skills and knowledge, you also need to possess some soft skills like curiosity to learn, analytical thinking, attention to detail, creative vision, team spirit, and time management skills.